Tanksteezy/Highlighted_Work/GameCritique7.md

 It is a glitch that prevents the player to complete the board, where it will cause an overflow in the 8-bit byte distinct values.
 As a result, the final board is unplayable, with the right half replaced by a series of garbled symbols and letters.
-# Final Thoughtsanged.
+# Final Thoughts
 The game is regarded as one of the most influential video games of all time.
-Anyone and evryone has heard of or played Pacman.
-The game is playable, almost too easy but still challenges the player to keep playing and stay eng
+Anyone and everyone has heard of or played Pacman.
+The game is playable, almost too easy but still challenges the player to keep playing and stay engaged
 # References
 http://errors.wikia.com/wiki/Pac_Man_-_Infamous_Kill_Screen_Bug